310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_3.md

 The value meals must be the prepared meals, right?
 They’re cheap and come with a dessert, so…

-Steak or cutlet curry rice… Which to choose, hrmm…
+Steak or cutlet curry rice… Which to choose, hmm…
 {% endbubble %}

 {% bubble Midori %}